bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](../LICENSE)

-Generated Java client for the **customer-service**, showcasing **type‑safe generic responses** and **nested generics** with a tiny OpenAPI Generator template overlay.
-The client maps successful responses to a reusable envelope `ServiceClientResponse<T>` and decodes non‑2xx responses into RFC7807 `ProblemDetail` with a custom exception.
+Generated Java client for the **customer-service**, showcasing **type‑safe generic responses** and **nested generics** with a minimal OpenAPI Generator Mustache overlay.
+The client maps successful responses into a reusable envelope `ServiceClientResponse<T>` and decodes non‑2xx responses into RFC7807-compliant `ProblemDetail` via a custom exception.

 ---

-## 🔧 TL;DR — Generate in 1 minute
+## 🔧 TL;DR — Generate in 1 Minute

 ```bash
 # 1) Start the customer-service (in another shell)